spirit-warrior/ammas-tour-2024/README.md

 ---

+- Dimensions - to be determined
 - should have system for adjusting height during darshan
 - should have a range of adjustment that matches the changing height of the chair
-- more specifically, the height of prasad table should be adjustable so that the top of the table is even with the top of the arm rest of Amma's chair
+- More specifically, height of prasad table should be adjustable so that the top of the table can be adjusted to be even with the top of arm rest of Amma's chair
-- Dimensions - to be determined

 ![image ptA](/images/prasad_table_A_side.jpg)
 ![image ptB](/images/prasad_table_B_adjuster.jpg)